hazelnuthound/Tennessee-County-Classification/README.md

 31. tdot_region - County assignment to Tennessee Department of Transportation (TDOT) Region

 ### Appalachian Regional Commission (ARC) distressed county status for FY2017 through FY2025
-The ARC provides data on the classification og counties being economincalily destressed.
+The ARC provides data on the classification og counties being economincalily distressed.
 A description of the moethodology the ARC uses to classify counties can be found at: https://www.arc.gov/distressed-designation-and-county-economic-status-classification-system/

 ### Membership in a Core Based Statistical Area